LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

   npm i @discordjs/rest
   npm install @discordjs/builders

--Pull the files from Github
+-Pull the files from Github, then update the 'package.Json' to look like this one, then add the 'index.js', 'discloud.config' and all the files in the 'Commands' folder.

 -To make the bot work you should create all the reletaive channels and roles in discord then update all the ID's .